-Unfortunately, even after dramatically reducing gopher and vole populations, your work is not done.
-Constant monitoring of fields is warranted given these rodents ability to rapidly repopulate.
+Unfortunately, even after dramatically reducing gopher populations, your work is not done.
+Constant monitoring of fields is warranted given the gophers ability to rapidly repopulate.
+Whenever you see a new gopher mound pop up, it is best to eliminate that gopher.
+Trapping works great for this approach, as all you need are a few traps, stakes, and a shovel.
 Once a field is under control, it takes relatively little work to keep it that way if a grower is vigilant.
-If you are not vigilant, odds are the gophers and voles will repopulate and you will have to start over again.
+If you are not vigilant, odds are the gophers will repopulate and you will have to start over again.